-Ask a Plumber Online How to fix Your Leaking Bathtub Faucet
+Ask a Plumber Online How to Fix a Leaky Bathtub Faucet

-This is a plumbing repair you can complete yourself with professional plumber help at Video Chat a Pro.
-With a few basic tools and tips for plumbing, you can save the cost of hiring a technician to do the repair for you.
+This is a plumbing repair you can complete yourself with professional plumber help on Video Chat A Pro.
+With a few basic tools and tips from a plumber, you can save time and money while fixing your leaky bathtub faucet today.

-The most common reason for a leaking faucet is an old washer that needs to be replaced.
-When you talk to a plumber at Video Chat a Pro, you will be advised to first shut off the water supply.
-There may be a valve to turn off the water to the bathtub, or you may have to turn off the water supply to your whole house with a lever near the water meter.
+A common reason for a leaking tub shower faucet is an old washer that needs to be replaced.
+When you talk to a plumber on Video Chat a Pro, you will be advised to first shut off the water supply.
+There may not be a shut-off valve to turn the water off to the bathtub or shower.
+When there is not a valve you will have to turn off the water supply to your whole house near the water meter.

-You can find the leak by following these steps:
+You can fix the leaky valve by following these steps:

 Then check for damaged seals or worn-out gaskets before putting everything back together again in its original position.

-It's also essential to ensure that all threaded parts are hand-tightened only--no need for tools here.
+It's also essential to ensure that all threaded parts are tightened properly.

 If your bathtub faucet is leaking, here are a few ways you can fix it: